giovannarosone/BCR_LCP_GSA/README.md

 - the generalize suffix array (optional):
     - document array (DA[i] corresponds to the ID of the sequence of the symbol ebwt[i]), set BUILD_DA to 1
     - suffix array (SA[i] corresponds to the position of the suffixes of the sequence with id=DA[i] associated to the symbol ebwt[i]), set BUILD_SA to 1.
 You could not compute the DA array.
-- the quality score permutation
+- the quality score permutation (see Install)
+- the SAP-array and BWT-RLO (see Install)

 of a very large collection of strings **having different or same length** and **any alphabet**.

-The output format can be:
+The output format for eBWT/LCP/GSA(DA/SA) can be:
 - EGSA (OUTPUT_FORMAT must be 1).
 The end-marker in .bwt file is the symbol '\0' [https://github.com/felipelouza/egsa]
 - at most four files: .ebwt, .lcp, .da, posSA (OUTPUT_FORMAT != 1).
 The end-marker in .bwt file is the symbol '#'
     - if OUTPUT_FORMAT == 0, the output format of BCR is at most 4 files - built one after the other
     - if OUTPUT_FORMAT == 1, the output format of BCR is as the output of EGSA (.gesa file).
 BUILD_LCP, BUILD_DA and BUILD_SA must be set to 1.
 Please, set the types as in eGSA
     - if OUTPUT_FORMAT == 2, the output format of BCR is a unique file .egsa.
-BUILD_LCP must be set to 1 (we do not use a struct), BUILD_DA and BUILD_SA could be set to a either 0 or 1.
+BUILD_LCP must be set to 1 (we do not use a struct), BUILD_DA and BUILD_SA could be set to either 0 or 1.
 Order: ebwt, lcp, da, sa
     - if OUTPUT_FORMAT == 3, the output format of BCR is at most 4 files at the same time
     - if OUTPUT_FORMAT == 4, the output format of BCR is at most 3 files (ebwt, da), lcp, sa
     - if OUTPUT_FORMAT == 5, the output format of BCR is at most 3 files ebwt, (lcp, da), sa